vchs/ruby_vcloud_sdk/README.md

       returns:
         vapp object matching name
       throws:
-        'RuntimeError' when vapp with the name does not exist 'RestClient::BadRequest' for un-expected errors
+        'ObjectNotFoundError' when vapp with the name does not exist 'RestClient::BadRequest' for un-expected errors

     resources